Criminal Justice Roadmap

 - Law enforcement officials investigate the circumstances surrounding the commission of the crime and gather evidence;

-- Criminal Complaint filed by Police or District Attorney
+- A Criminal Complaint is filed by law enforcement officials;

 Criminal complaint: A formal, written statement filed with the Court alleging a specific person committed a specific criminal act.